 When users send data via OpenVPN, a tool called TLS-auth applies Hash Message Authentication Code (HMAC) authentication.
 HMAC virtually guarantees accurate data transfers with minimal data loss.

-OpenVPN uses two transmission modes: UDP and TCP.
+When comparing TCP vs UDP, OpenVPN uses both transmission modes, which offers flexibility based on the user's needs.
 We'll look at both later.
 But for now, it's important to note that only TCP mode provides authentication services.
-TCP checks transfers to monitor lost packets, while UDP may lead to data loss.
+TCP checks transfer to monitor lost packets, while UDP may lead to data loss.

 OpenVPN packets can pass through any port.
 The use of SSL protocols means that traffic sent across the net is almost impossible to distinguish from regular data.
 With the correct configuration on Port 443, outsiders will not even be able to detect the use of a VPN.